saveasguy/cowabunga/README.md

 echo "a = 2; b = 1; c = 3; d = add(a, b, c); r = add(sub(a, b), d);" > main.cb
 # Run compiler on the created file:
 ./build/tools/cbc/cbc main.cb
+# You will get LLVM IR file and executable
+# Run executable:
+./main
+# Output will be:
+# 7
 ```
 ### Examples
 Few examples are provided in this repository.
 They are placed in *examples/* directory.